 The Brizola era in Rio de Janeiro’s political history is a contentious one.
 He was favorable towards the favelas and wanted to change the city’s policies toward them in order to make them full sections of the city.
 Unfortunately, his plans didn’t go as he expected.

-During his campaign, his platform for winning votes from favela residents was promise to legalize land occupancy of the favelas.
-Because of this promise, though, between his election and being sworn into office, favelas in the north zone of the city expanded exponentially, as more people looked to take advantage of the favor in the governor’s office (McCann, 2014, Ch.
+During his campaign, his platform for winning votes from favela residents was his promise to legalize land occupancy of the favelas.
+Because of this promise, though, between his election and being sworn into office, favelas in the north zone of the city expanded exponentially, as more people looked to take advantage of the favor of the governor’s office (McCann, 2014, Ch.
 3, par.
 1).

 By appointing favela leaders to government office, the grassroots movement of favela mobilization had ended (McCann, 2014, Ch.
 2, par.
 96).
-In order to implement the various security and educational reforms, as well as favela upgrading projects, the resident’s associations became “conduits of funding and employment” for residents (McCann, 2014, par.
+In order to implement the various security and educational reforms, as well as favela upgrading projects, the residents’ associations became “conduits of funding and employment” for favela residents (McCann, 2014, par.
 11).
 They were now the keepers of the status quo, instead of the mobilizers of the community.
-Unfortunately, instead of integrating the favelas into the formal city as Brizola had hoped, this new set of state agencies and rules for working in favelas served to further establish the difference between the morro (literal: hill, figurative: favela) and the asfalto (literal: asphalt, figurative: formal city) (McCann, 2014, par.
+Unfortunately, instead of causing favelas to integrate into the formal city as Brizola had hoped, this new set of state agencies and rules for working in favelas served to further establish the difference between the morro (literal: hill, figurative: favela) and the asfalto (literal: asphalt, figurative: formal city) (McCann, 2014, par.
 33).

-This inclusion of resident’s associations and favela leaders in popular government was also the end of Pastoral involvement in favelas.
-The Archdioces no long saw the need to struggle for land right, as they were already secured, and the Vatican turned to a focus on spiritual matters that influence the Catholic Church in Brazil (McCann, 2014, Ch.
+This inclusion of residents’ associations and favela leaders in popular government was also the end of Pastoral involvement in favelas.
+The Archdioces no long saw the need to struggle for land right, as they were already secured, and the Vatican turned to a focus on spiritual matters that influenced the Catholic Church in Brazil (McCann, 2014, Ch.
 4, par.
 86)

 Finally, one of Brizolas policies that had the most unforeseen consequences was that of community policing.
-Until Brizola had taken office, the police had always seen themselves as protecting the as asfatlo from the morro.
+Until Brizola had taken office, the police had always seen themselves as protecting the asfatlo from the morro.
 Police officers would freely walk into private homes without question or warrant.
 Brizola’s, along with the new chief of the military police, Colonel Magno Nazareth Cerquiera, created a policy of community policing (McCann, 2014, Ch.
 1, par.
 58).
-They sought to overlook low level crime in favor of seeking the real causes of crime like unemployment (McCann, 2014, Ch.
+They sought to overlook low-level crime in favor of seeking the real causes of crime like unemployment (McCann, 2014, Ch.
 3, par.
 78-9).
-However, because the police officers didn’t support this new policy, they simply stayed away from favelas altogether, leaving them without any state security forces (McCann, 2014, Ch.1, par.
+However, because the police officers did not support this new policy, they simply stayed away from favelas altogether, leaving them without any state security forces (McCann, 2014, Ch.1, par.
 59).

 Rise of the Drug Gangs

 This all combined for an environment ripe to be taken over by the drug gangs.
-The resident’s associations no longer united and mobilized the people.
-The Pastoral, which had spurred resident associations to this in the past had withdrawn from favelas.
-And the police force, but which likely was never for favela residents, but would have been active in rooting out drug gangs, avoided the favelas in an effort to respect their privacy like any other citizen of the city.
+The residents’ associations no longer united and mobilized the people.
+The Pastoral, which had spurred resident associations to this in the past, had withdrawn from favelas.
+And the police force, which was never for favela residents, but would have been active in rooting out drug gangs, avoided the favelas in an effort to respect their privacy like any other citizen of the city.

 Thus, armed drug gangs came in and demonstrated their power, with which there was nothing to counter.
-The favelas were increasing less free to speak against the drug gangs, and soon it became the lei do morro, law of the favela (McCann, 2014, Ch.
+The favelas were increasingly less free to speak against the drug gangs, and soon it became the lei do morro, law of the favela (McCann, 2014, Ch.
 4, par.
 57).
 However, neither did any politician want to discuss this, as their lack of action or possible solutions reflected badly on them (McCann, 2014, Ch.
 4, par.
 67).